KE HOLDINGS, INC. CLASS ACTION ALERT: WOLF HALDENSTEIN ADLER FREEMAN & HERZ LLP announces that a securities class action lawsuit has been filed against KE Holdings, Inc. in the United States District Court for the Southern District of New York

 NEW YORK, Jan.
-4, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Shares ("ADS's") KE Holdings, Inc. ("KE Holdings" or the "Company") (NYSE: BEKE) between December 8, 2020 and November 24, 2021, both dates inclusive (the "Class Period").
+06, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court for the Southern District of New York on behalf of investors who purchased or otherwise acquired the American Depositary Shares (“ADS’s”) KE Holdings, Inc. (“KE Holdings” or the “Company”) (: BEKE) between December 8, 2020 and November 24, 2021, both dates inclusive (the “Class Period”).

 All investors who purchased the ADS’s of KE Holdings, Inc. (“KE Holdings”) and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.